JakeWharton/ActionBarSherlock/README.md

 implementation.
 It depends on the Android-ActionBar library as well.

-In order for these sample applications to properly work, the respective library that they depend on needs to be cloned in the same parent folder as this one.

-This can be accomplished by executing one or both of the following commands in the parent directory.
+In order for these sample applications to properly work, the respective library that they depend on needs to be downloaded.
+This can be done automatically by executing `python dependencies.py` in the `samples` directory.

- * `git clone git://github.com/johannilsson/android-actionbar.git`
- * `git clone git://github.com/hameno/GreenDroid.git`

 You can also download pre-built .apks for each of these samples from the [project download page][11] for demonstration.